 I hope these suggestions help.
 Remember, the point isn’t to create something original and entertaining each day.
 It’s to build community and motivate learning through written information.
 The very value of Morning Meeting messages comes largely from the fact that students can count on it being in a predictable format every day.

-For more about Morning Meeting, see The Morning Meeting Book.
+For a more comprehensive look at Morning Meeting, including morning message, check out The Morning Meeting Book.

-Ruth Sidney Charney has taught children and teachers for almost 30 years.
-She is the author of Teaching Children to Care and Habits of Goodness.
+Ruth Sidney Charney is the author of Teaching Children to Care.